rohitsangwan01/ble_peripheral/README.md

 ```
 <key>NSBluetoothAlwaysUsageDescription</key>
-<string>For advertise as ble mouse</string>
+<string>For advertise as ble peripheral</string>
 ```

-For macos, also enable bluetooth permission from xcode
+For MacOS, make sure to enable bluetooth from xcode

 ### Windows